-Another way to drink low carb milk on your carb-conscious journey is to put it in a low carb smoothie or meal replacement shake.
+Another way to drink low carb milk on your carb-conscious journey is to put it in a keto smoothie or meal replacement shake.
 This is a great way to have your milk and drink it, too!

 Using low carb milk in smoothies and protein shakes gives them that creamy velvety texture we crave, while making them yummy and satisfying.